gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 and are identified by a 2-byte value.
 Thus this needs to return a list of all supported cipher suits to the higher layer.

-Request : Get Cipher Suit
+Request : Get Cipher Suits

 Parameters : none

-Reply   : Cipher Suit
+Reply   : Cipher Suits

 Parameters : list of cipher suits

-## Establish Keying Material
+## Establish Client Write Keying Material

 The DTLS Chunk can use one of out of multiple sets of cipher suit and corresponding key materials.
 Which has been used are explicitly indicated in the DCI field.

-The following information needs to be provided when setting Keying material:
+The following information needs to be provided when setting Client Write (transmit) Keying material:

-Request : Establish Key
+Request : Establish Client Write Key and IV

 Paramters :